 When you press send on an email, your internet service provider (a different kind of ISP) or email service provider (ESP) connects you to one of their mail servers.
 The mail server then sends your email to the recipient.

-Email blacklists don’t block your particular email address, they block the email server.
-Searching for your email address won’t tell you anything if you want to see if you’re on a blacklist.
+Email blocklists don’t block your particular email address, they block the email server.
+Searching for your email address won’t tell you anything if you want to see if you’re on a blocklist.

-Two recommended tools to check to see if your email server IP is on any email blacklists are:
+Two recommended tools to check to see if your email server IP is on any email blocklists are:

 - MXToolbox– easy to read and understand if you’re not a technical expert

 - MultiRBL– harder to understand if you’re not technical, but more thorough